fynv/ScoreDraft/README.md

 However, the repository itself contains mixed content.
 I wrote all the C/C++/Python/CMake source code.
 Basically, you can use and copy these files freely.
+The SoundFonts related code is ported from TinySoundFont (https://github.com/schellingb/TinySoundFont), used under MIT license, with a lot of modifications.
 There are dlls from Qt5 in the binary part, which are in LGPL license.
 Be careful when using them.
 There are also a few audio samples from: